 A. Lecturers - To carry out special instructional functions such as basic skills instruction, instructional staff members may be appointed to the position of lecturer.
 Lecturers are not eligible for the award of tenure.
-Reappointment of a lecturer who has completed six consecutive years of service to an institution will be permitted only if the lecturer has demonstrated exceptional teaching ability and extraordinary value to the institution.
-The reappointment process must follow procedures outlined by the Chancellor.
-Not more than 10% of KSU's FTE corps of primarily undergraduate instruction may be lecturers and/or senior lecturers.
+Not more than 20% of KSU's FTE corps of primarily undergraduate instruction may be lecturers and/or senior lecturers.
+Lecturers and senior lecturers are appointed on a year-to-year basis.
+Deadlines for providing written notice to lecturers and senior lecturers on non-reappointment for the subsequent year are provided in Section V of this handbook in the section on non-tenure-track faculty (VI.B.1).

-B. Senior Lecturers - Lecturers who have served for a period of at least six years at KSU may be considered for promotion to senior lecturer.
-Initial appointment at the rank of Senior lecturer is discouraged but may be permitted in unusual circumstances.
-Promotion to Senior lecturer, or initial appointment at the rank of Senior lecturer, requires approval by the president and must be reported as a matter of information to the Senior Vice Chancellor for Academics and Fiscal Affairs when promotions for ranked faculty are transmitted to the University System Office.
+B. Senior Lecturers - Lecturers who have served for a period of at least six years at KSU will either be promoted to senior lecturer during the sixth year or be terminated from the institution; only in exceptional circumstances will a lecturer be reappointed as a lecturer after six years of service to the institution.
+Initial appointment at the rank of senior lecturer is reserved for those with extensive experiences and accomplishments.
+Promotion to senior lecturer, or initial appointment at the rank of senior lecturer, requires approval by the president and must be reported as a matter of information to the Senior Vice Chancellor for Academics and Fiscal Affairs when promotions for ranked faculty are transmitted to the University System Office.
 Reappointment procedures for senior lecturers follow the same reappointment procedures as those for lecturers.
+Senior lecturers are not eligible for the award of tenure.